| If you have made an edit within the last month or so, please check the new server and see if it was copied by the autobot. |

 - Assault - This model may make a ranged attack as part of its charge.

 - Immunity: Corrosion - This model does not suffer corrosion damage, nor the continuous corrosion effect.

 - Immunity: Fire - This model does not suffer fire damage, nor the continuous fire effect.

-- Bond: (Strakhov) - If this model begins the game in Strakhov's battlegroup, it is bonded to them.
+- Bond [Strakhov] - If this model begins the game in Strakhov's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
-While this model is bonded to Strakhov and in their CTRL range, Torch gains Sprint if he activates in Strakhov's control range (Sprint - If this model destroys or RFPs an enemy in melee during its activation, at the end of its activation it can make a full advance, then its activation ends.)
+While this model is bonded to Strakhov and in their CTRL range, Torch gains Sprint if he activates in Strakhov's control range (Sprint - At the end of an activation in which it destroyed or removed from play one or more enemy models with melee attacks, this model can immediately make a full advance, then its activation ends.)

 Thoughts on Torch

 A good combined-arms warjack, Torch is a souped-up Decimator.
 For a mere 2 points (plus changing the Dozer cannon to a Flamer) you get:

 - a strong secondary melee weapon, which is also an Open Fist

 - immunity against both Corrosion and Fire

 Torch gave up the ranged heavy-hunting capacity of its parent jack, but has much more utility against softer targets.
 It can carry out the stealth-removing duties of the Spriggan, though the clam-jack can deliver a more telling charge attack.
 Torch however has higher MAT, plus sustained attack, making it more FOCUS efficient if you need to beat up a heavy target.